mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 179 - Known Bugs/readme.md

   return $numerator / $denominator;
 }

-// we pay our debts
+// You pay your debts
 ```

 # Detection